 - Target has thousands of jobs currently listed nationally, in all areas of the stores.

 - Dollar General, Family Dollar and Dollar Tree continue increased hiring nationwide to keep up with the demands of the pandemic.

 - Ahi Facility Services is looking for people to fill janitorial roles.
 The company cleans several businesses in North Texas and beyond.

-- 7-Eleven is planning on adding an additional 20,000 workers to keep up with demand.
+- 7-Eleven plans to add 20,000 workers to keep up with demand.
 Jobs include delivery people for the new 7NOW delivery app.

 Unemployment Insurance Benefits

-If you’ve been laid off or otherwise impacted by your company’s downsizing, call the Texas Workforce Commission (TWC) at 800-939-6631 from 8 a.m. to 6 p.m., Monday through Friday, or visit the TWC website to find answers regarding unemployment, including how to file for Texas unemployment benefits.
+If you’ve been laid off or otherwise impacted by your company’s downsizing, call the Texas Workforce Commission (TWC) at 800-939-6631 7 a.m. to 7 p.m. seven days a week, or visit the TWC website to find answers regarding unemployment, including how to file for Texas unemployment benefits.
 A few good news highlights: